Lao She: Works

+In 1938, Lao She rewrote Classics for Girls to change its pre-modern characterisation of women's moral duties with messages urging women's contributions in the Second Sino-Japanese War.

 Mr Ma and Son

 Mr. Ma and Son showed another writing style for Lao She.
 He described Mr. Ma and his son's life in London Chinatown, showing the poor situation of Chinese people in London.
 These were praised as reflecting Chinese students' experiences.
 Lao She used funny words to show cruel social truths.
 From "Mr. Ma and Son", Lao She pointed the stereotype included appearances and spirits and he hoped to get rid of these dirty impressions.

 Cat Country

-Cat Country is a satirical fable, sometimes seen as the first important Chinese science fiction novel, published in 1932 as a thinly veiled observation on China.
+Cat Country is a satirical fable, sometimes seen as a Chinese science fiction novel, published in 1932 as a thinly veiled observation on China.
 Lao She wrote it from the perspective of a visitor to the planet Mars.
 The visitor encountered an ancient civilisation populated by cat-people.
 The civilisation had long passed its glorious peak and had undergone prolonged stagnation.
 The visitor observed the various responses of its citizens to the innovations by other cultures.
-Lao She wrote Cat Country in direct response to Japan's invasion of China (Manchuria in 1931, and Shanghai in 1932).
+Lao She wrote Cat Country in direct response to Japan's invasion of China (Manchuria in 1931 and Shanghai in 1932).
 Paradoxically, Cat Country has been considered as an artistic failure by the author himself.